The Diggers’ Store History

 In the early 1990’s the Bennetts converted the stable into a bed and breakfast, ‘The Diggers’ Rest’, which they operated along-side their other main business ‘The Diggers Store Antiques’.

 Here, The Bennetts raised their family, until leaving for Darwin in the late 1990’s.
-Since then the building has been inhabited by various businesses, until in late 2013 Graeme’s son Alexander Bennett and Tina Helm took on the lease and re-established ‘The Diggers Store Bed and Breakfast’.
+Since then the building has been inhabited by various businesses, until in late 2013 Graeme’s son Alexander Bennett took on the lease and re-established ‘The Diggers Store Bed and Breakfast’.

-Alex and Tina have also worked to set up an all-analogue recording studio on the premises: ‘Sound Recordings’.
+Alex has also set up an all-analogue recording studio on the premises: ‘Sound Recordings’.

 Photos by Danielle White